389ds/389ds.github.io/docs/389ds/development/coding-style.md

 -   Initialize at declaration time when possible.
 -   Declare variables at the beginning of a block to maintain C99 compatibility.
 -   No tabs, use spaces.
 Your editor should take care of most of this but in patches tabs stick out like sore thumbs.
 -   Avoid the use of memset.
-You can either use {0} for struct or arrays on the stack, or use calloc. memset has signifigant performance impact on our system.
+You can either use {0} for struct or arrays on the stack, or use calloc. memset has signifigant performance impact on systems.

     Slapi_PBlock pb = {0};
     uint64_t arr[10] = {0};